tobsirl/complete-intro-containers/README.md

 docker run --detach -it ubuntu:bionic # or, to be shorter: docker run -dit ubuntu:bionic

 docker ps # view the containers

+docker attach <ID or name> # e.g. `docker attach 20919c49d6e5` would attach to that container
 ```

+This allows you to attach a shell to a running container and mess around with it.
+Useful if you need to inspect something or see running logs.